• Skip to primary navigation

 Don’t care for the ingredient list of store-bought pop tarts?
 Me either, so I decided to bake my own gluten-free version.
 Here’s what you’ll need:

-• Butter or non-dairy substitute
+• Butter: or your favorite non-dairy substitute.

 These are one of those gluten-free breakfast ideas made better because let’s be honest, a hot pop tart with a cold glass of milk hits different in the morning.